mattsdni/atlas-db/README.md

 **NOTE: RDS database server needs to be provisioned manually and user should get login credentials.**

-When using External Database server or RDS database instance user need to create a database server resource in Kubernetes cluster which will create an external service referring to External Database server or RDS database instance.
+When using External Database server or RDS database instance, the user needs to create a database server resource in Kubernetes cluster which will create an external service referring to External Database server or RDS database instance.

 These will result in the creation of 2 resources:

-- A Externalname `Service` with the same name as the `DatabaseServer` resource.
+- An Externalname `Service` with the same name as the `DatabaseServer` resource.
 - A `Secret` with the DSN to connect as super-user to the database.

 ```